Trade guide

 • High job volume means lots of small receipts, mixed payment methods, and card swipes that have to reconcile to the dollar every month.

-• Business and personal spending must be separated clearly so your books reflect the actual cost of running jobs, not household purchases.
+• Business and personal spending must be clearly separated so your books reflect the actual cost of running jobs, not household purchases.

 Why handyman books break with a generic bookkeeper

-A handyman might run five to ten jobs in a week, each with its own supply run, its own payment method, and its own mix of labor and materials.
+You might run five to ten jobs in a week, each with its own supply run, its own payment method, and its own mix of labor and materials.
 When a generalist bookkeeper dumps all of it into "income" and "supplies," you lose the job-level picture that tells you which work is actually worth your time.
 Payment method chaos makes it worse: cash, Venmo, Zelle, Square, and card all have to land in the right place or your bank reconciliation never closes.

 • Cash, Venmo, Zelle, Square, and card payments reconciled into one clean ledger every month